GLICON/Advertising_Sales_and_Budget/README.md

 b.
 Coefficients:
    - Intercept: -1.5015 (p = 0.112, not significant) - Baseline sales without advertising are negligible, requiring substantial TV and radio budgets to exceed Sales > 20.
 This emphasizes the need for active investment in effective channels like radio.
-   - TV_ad_budget: 0.0486 (p = 1.69E-17, highly significant) - Each $1 in TV increases sales by 0.0486 units, contributing modestly to high sales when paired with radio.
-Combinations like TV = 300 + Radio = 30 (Sales ≈ 22.34) rely on TV as a secondary driver.
+   - TV_ad_budget: 0.0486 (p = 1.69E-17, highly significant) - Each $1 in TV increases sales by 0.0486, contributing modestly to high sales when paired with radio.
+Combinations like TV = $300 + Radio = $30 (Sales ≈ $22.34) rely on TV as a secondary driver.
    - Radio_ad_budget: 0.3087 (p = 4.54E-20, highly significant) - Radio’s strong effect (0.3087 units per $1) drives Sales > 20 efficiently, as in Radio = 70 + TV = 10 (Sales ≈ 20.59).
 It’s the primary lever for consistent high sales due to its outsized impact.
    - Newspaper_ad_budget: 0.0011 (p = 0.705, not significant) - Newspaper has negligible impact, so excluding it from combinations maximizes budget efficiency.
 Resources are better allocated to radio and TV for Sales > 20.